 In a summary statement of deficiencies dated 06/24/2014, the state investigator noted the facility’s failure “to provide counseling and interventions for [a resident] reviewed for behavior symptoms.”
 The failure involved a ‘state guardian’ resident admitted to the facility with multiple diagnoses including schizophrenia, chronic obstructive pulmonary disease, colostomy, and dementia.

 The investigator noted that the weight of the resident from January 2014 to June 2014 had decreased from 184 pounds down to 153 pounds as documented in the resident’s dietary notes.
 However, “there is no Social Service Note from April 2013 to February 2014" and the last Social Services Notes dated 03/04/2014 revealed the resident’s “refusal to eat but no intervention.”
 The document reveals that the resident is worried about food but no intervention.”

 Enfield Illinois Nursing Home Abuse Lawyers

-If your loved one was injured or harmed while a patient at Enfield Rehabilitation and Health Care Center, contact Rosenfeld Injury Lawyers.
+If your loved one was injured or harmed while a patient at Enfield Rehabilitation and Health Care Center, contact Rosenfeld Injury Lawyers LLC.
 Allow our seasoned Illinois nursing home attorneys to file your claim for compensation against every party responsible for causing harm to your loved one.
 Our years of experience can ensure a successful financial resolution to make sure your family receives the financial recompense they deserve.